Stand Up: A Program to Prevent Bullying

 - Deciding whether the relationship is right for you.

 For all students who have experienced dating or peer violence or abuse, the program encourages help-seeking.
 Every program session ends with a Let’s Talk About It webpage, which lists specific people and places that can help in the school and community.

 Teens Keeping Out of Trouble with the Law

 We have used the empirically validated Transtheoretical Model of Behavior Change and expert system technology to develop the Rise Above Your Situation program (RAYS).
-RAYS has been successfully tested in a pilot and has now received funding for a randomized clinical trial.
+RAYS has been successfully tested in a pilot and has now received funding for a randomized controlled trial.

-RAYS is a multimedia computerized tailored intervention designed as an adjunct to traditional juvenile justice programs.
+RAYS is a multimedia computer-tailored intervention designed as an adjunct to traditional juvenile justice programs.
 The intervention delivers assessments and individualized feedback matched to readiness to stay out of trouble with the law and quit alcohol and drugs.
 At the end of each session the program also generates a counselor report that summarizes the youth’s feedback and presents concrete, easy-to-implement strategies counselors can use to reinforce stage-matched concepts.